-- 5. Use [▲] and [▼] to change the currently selected setting, and then press [SET]. - Available Sleep settings are: "30 sec".
-"1 min".
-"2 min". and "Off". - · Available Auto Power Off settings are: "2 min" and "5 min" - Note that the Sleep feature does not operate in the PI AY mode - Pressing any button while the camera is in the Sleep state immediately turns the monitor screen back on.
+- Use [▲] and [▼] to change the currently selected setting, and then press [SET]. - Available Sleep settings are: "30 sec", "1 min", "2 min", and "Off". - Available Auto Power Off settings are: "2 min" and "5 min" - Note that the Sleep feature does not operate in the PLAY mode. - Pressing any button while the camera is in the Sleep state immediately turns the monitor screen back on.

 - The Auto Power Off and Sleep features are disabled in the following cases.

-- When the camera is connected to a computer or some other device through the USB cradle
+- When the camera is connected to a computer or some other device

-- While a slideshow is in progress

 - While playing back a voice recording file

 - While a movie is being recorded

 - While playing back a movie